bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 Java Class
-   Fully qualified name of the Java class that implements the :public-api:`IProcessStartEventBean </ch/ivyteam/ivy/process/eventstart/IProcessStartEventBean.html>` interface.
+   Fully qualified name of the Java class that implements the :public-api:`IProcessStartEventBean
+   </ch/ivyteam/ivy/process/eventstart/IProcessStartEventBean.html>` interface.
-   Use the :ref:`new-bean-class-wizard` |add-button| to create a new Java source file with an example implementation of the bean class.
+   Use the :ref:`new-bean-class-wizard` |add-button| to create a new Java source file with an example implementation of the bean class or select an :ref:`existing one <process-element-program-start-existing-beans>`.

 Permission
    Defines the role that is required to be able to start a process.
 The